jmussman/auth0-publish-scopes/README.md

 ### Steps

-1. Create or use an existing M2M application configuration that has delete:users permission in the Management API.
+1. Create or use an existing M2M application configuration that has *read:roles* permission in the Management API.
 2. Create a new post-login action using the code in the *auth0-publish-scopes.js* file.
 3. Add the *auth0* Node.js package as a dependency for the action.
 4. Add secrets for *domain*, *clientId*, and *clientSecret* using the values from the application in step 1.
+5. Add a secret *debug* with a value of true for console messages during testing, clear it for production.
+A re-deployment is neccessary after changing a secret.
 6. Save and deploy the action in the post-login flow.